 OZ INVESTMENT SALES RISE: LED BY MULTIFAMILY & INDUSTRIAL

 The speed of capital formation and rise of transaction volume in OZ investments have been significant.
 This can be largely attributed to strong bi-partisan support for the program.
-Since 2017, U.S. investment sales in OZs has totaled approximately $260 billion.7 Annual OZ transaction volume reached a peak of $65 billion in 2019 (prior to the COVID-19 pandemic), which represented over 10% of overall U.S. CRE investment activity (Figure 2).8 In recent years, multifamily investments have made up by far the largest share of transactional volume, followed by industrial; the two sectors combined have made up well over 50% of total OZ acquisition volume.9
+Since 2017, U.S. investment sales in OZs has totaled approximately $312 billion.
+Annual OZ transaction volume reached a peak of $88 billion in 2021, which represented over 10% of overall U.S. CRE investment activity (Figure 2).8 In recent years, multifamily investments have made up by far the largest share of transactional volume, followed by industrial; the two sectors combined have made up well over 50% of total OZ acquisition volume.9

 FIGURE 2: U.S. PROPERTY TRANSACTION VOLUME IN

 Source: Real Capital Analytics, Clarion Partners Investment Research, April 2022.
 Notes: 1) Data represents volume located within the designated OZs.
 2) FY 2021 forecast based on the annualized rate of year-to-date transaction volume in OZs through August 2021.